 MIT will offer a Master Trainers Program to certify K-16 educators and other professionals in mobile computing education using the MIT App Inventor platform.
 This professional development program will continue to grow a global community of experts on mobile app development who are available to guide others through the exploration of mobile app creation.
 These experts will lead workshops in communities, schools, and afterschool programs to empower teachers and students as they become mobile app designers, thus providing a pathway into computer science, software development, and other disciplines relevant in today's digital world.

-- Six-week App Inventor MOOC Mobile Computing with App Inventor – CS Principles (ID-Verified Certificate of Achievement: $49) offered by edX starting February 7, 2017.
-Registration for this MOOC is now open.
-If you completed the previous session of Mobile Computing with App Inventor - CS Principles in 2015 and received an ID-Verified Certificate of Completion, you are eligible to apply and will not need to re-take the MOOC.
+- Six-week App Inventor MOOC Mobile Computing with App Inventor – CS Principles (ID-Verified Certificate of Achievement: $49) offered by edX starting March 18, 2018.
+If you completed the previous session of Mobile Computing with App Inventor - CS Principles in a previous year and received an ID-Verified Certificate of Completion, you are eligible to apply and will not need to re-take the MOOC.

 - Master Trainer applicants who already have experience teaching App Inventor can submit proof of coursework taught in lieu of taking Mobile Computing with App Inventor – CS Principles.